suslabs/el-levert/README.md

 <img src="./assets/firefox_jeZ2rL701m.png" alt="reactions">

-When the `enableInspector` config option is set, the Chrome inspector can be used to debug tag scripts.
-The link will be printed to the console and scripts will wait for the inspector to be connected before executing.
-When you are done debugging, closing the inspector tab will let the script finish normally.
+When `enableInspector` is enabled and `enableUserInspector` is disabled, the console inspector operates in single-session mode.
+A DevTools link is printed to the console, scripts wait for the inspector to connect before executing, and the inspector server can be attached to via VS Code.

+When both `enableInspector` and `enableUserInspector` are enabled, inspector use becomes explicit per command:

+- `%eval debug \```js ... ````
+- `%t debug (tag_name) [tag_args]`

+The reply provides connection details for DevTools, JSON endpoints, and VS Code configurations (`launch.json`).
+In this mode, debug sessions are strictly isolated using UUID-scoped endpoints to prevent shared access.

 ### 2. `vm2` / NodeJS API